ablaom/HelloJulia.jl/INSTALLATION.md

 # Demos and Tutorials

-For a quick static view of the demos and tutorials, click on a link in the first column.
+For a quick static view of the demo and tutorial notebooks, click on a link in the first column.

-To run a tutorial without installing anything, click on the binder link.
+To run a notebook without installing anything, click on the binder link.
 These notebooks are ephemeral, and can be very slow to load, and are therefore not recommended for in-depth study.
 Rather, complete [Setup](#setup) and choose one of the options that follow.